Lawmakers from Iraq's biggest bloc resign amid impasse

 The election was held several months earlier than expected, in response to mass protests that broke out in late 2019, and saw tens of thousands rally against endemic corruption, poor services and unemployment.

-The vote brought victory for powerful Shiite cleric Muqtada al-Sadr who won 73 out of Parliament's 329 seats, and was a blow for his Iran-backed Shiite rivals, who lost about two-thirds of their seats and have rejected the results.
+The vote brought victory for Sadr, who won 73 out of Parliament's 329 seats, and was a blow for his Iran-backed Shiite rivals, who lost about two-thirds of their seats and have rejected the results.

 It was not immediately clear how the resignation of the biggest bloc in parliament would play out.
 A veteran Iraqi politician expressed concern that the resignations could lead to chaos in the country.

-This would benefit al-Sadr's opponents from the so-called Coordination Framework, a coalition led by Iran-backed Shiite parties, and their allies - something al-Sadr would be unlikely to accept.
+This would benefit Sadr's opponents from the so-called Coordination Framework, a coalition led by Iran-backed Shiite parties, and their allies — something Sadr would be unlikely to accept.

-There are already concerns that the stalemate and tension could boil over and lead to street protests by supporters of al-Sadr, turning into violence between them and rival armed Shiite militias.
+There are already concerns that the stalemate and tension could boil over and lead to street protests by supporters of Sadr, turning into violence between them and rival armed Shiite militias.